How to differentiate between legitimate enhancing of a photograph and manipulation that aims to distort the truth?

 - The adding and removal of elements

-- The use of a cloning or healing tool on anything else than removing small imperfections
+- The use of a cloning or healing tool on anything other than removing small imperfections

-- The use of an airbrush and a paintbrush
+- The use of an airbrush and/or paintbrush

 - Excessive lightening or darkening